This question arose during one of those riveting “soccer vs. football” debates.

 “Yea, Liverpool were very lucky.
 It could have easily been 3-0.”

-“No, I meant the game between Mayo and Dublin.”
+“No, I mean the game between Mayo and Dublin.”